BioAI-kits/BioAI/README.md

 ## What is the scope of BioAI ?

 **BioAI** is designed for fast and easy building of machine/deep learning models for bioinformatics.
-It can handle arbitrarily formatted omics datasets.

 The methods currently integrated by BioAI are all supervised learning, which means that you need to provide training examples for your application.
 These methods are all derived from published articles.
 Collectively, these methods enable **classification** and **regression** tasks such as predicting disease subtypes (classification), predicting generation time (regression).

-In terms of data, it supports single-omics and multi-omics integration.
-Off note, the omics data needs to meet the following structure, that is, each row represents a sample, and each column represents an omics feature, such as a gene or a mutation.
+In terms of data, BioAI is able to handle feature matrix type data, that is, each row represents a sample, and each column represents an omics feature, such as a gene or a mutation.
 An example is as follows:

 |            | Gene-A | Gene-B | Gene-C | Gene-D | Gene-E | Gene-F | Gene-G | Gene-H |
 | ---        | ---    | ---    | ---    | ---    | ---    | ---    | ---    | ---    |